 What can you do?

-Mould and condensation issues triggered by structural faults or leaks are usually a landlord's responsibility, so it’s essential you take the appropriate measures.
+Mould and condensation issues triggered by structural faults or leaks are usually a residential rental provider's responsibility, so it’s essential you take the appropriate measures.
 By employing the following strategies, you can minimise/prevent condensation from occurring.

 - Check the roof for leaks and broken tiles and make the necessary repairs as soon as possible.